-, designed to handle continuous, tick-based collision tracing for detecting hits in Action RPGs.
+The BP_TraceTarget class in the Collision Manager system is a Blueprint class derived from BP_TargetType, designed to handle continuous, tick-based collision tracing for detecting hits in Action RPGs.
 It enables developers to create persistent hit detection for abilities or weapons, such as laser beams or ongoing melee sweeps, without requiring manual trace setup.
-This class addresses the need for dynamic, automated collision detection that searches for targets until deactivated, integrating seamlessly with the BP_CollisionComponent
+This class addresses the need for dynamic, automated collision detection that searches for targets until deactivated, integrating seamlessly with the BP_CollisionComponent to support combat mechanics.

 Basic Usage

-and configuring its trace behavior.
+The BP_TraceTarget is used by adding it to a BP_CollisionComponent and configuring its trace behavior.
 Below are the primary functions for interacting with it in Blueprints.

 -